akashmeshram/CNT-with-Tersoff/README.md

 by simulation by construction tersoff potential from scratch.
 The Tersoff potential is a three-body potential function which icludes an angular contribution of the force.

+# About Tersoff Potential
+It is a molecular dynamics technique that solves numerically a multi-body problem of mechanics.
+Here, it is applied to the description of velocities and positions of carbon atoms disrupted in the nanotube structure, as a function of time.
+From the initial position and velocity of the atoms, and the forces of interaction between them, the microscopic behavior of the system is computed by solving differential equations of motion.
+The applied potential technique here is deterministic (in the limits of the computer capabilities) since no stochastic factors are involved

 ## Getting Started
 The file [main.cpp](main.cpp) will do a molecular dynamics simulation of Carbon Nanotube.